mahoney1/docs/animaltracking-tutorial.md

 3. Check the adjacent `Terminal` window in VSCode, you'll see there was an event registered for the `setupdemo` invocation.

-### Step 4.
-Invoke Transactions in sequence to register further events
+### Step 5.
+Invoke Transactions via IBP extension, register further events

 1. Go back to the list of `animaltracking-ts` transactions under 'Fabric Gateways' and right-click on `register` ... `Submit Transaction`.
 When prompted, paste the following parameter list - including the double-quotes "" : **in between** the two square brackets `[ ]` in the VS Code prompt: